HarvardMapCollection/tutorials/qgis/clip/index.md

 We are now ready to clip.
 There are a few ways to "clip".
 The first way you can think of as quick and crude.
 It chops off the data exactly at the boundaries defined by the clipping layer (in this case, Cambridge's boundary).
 This is OK if you want to run the process quickly, and don't care if features are cut off.

+Sometimes, you need to do some creative problem solving.
+In addition to the quick clip, we will show how to tend to some of the nuances of the data to get a nice looking clipping layer.

 ## Quick clip

 1. In the main QGIS menu (banner across the top of the computer screen), select `Vector → Geoprocessing Tools → Clip`.